FreeFem/FreeFem-doc/docs/documentation/AlgorithmsOptimization.md

 func matrix hessianL (real[int] &X, real sigma, real[int] &lambda){...}
 ```

-If the constraints functions are all affine, or if there are only simple bounds constraints or no constraint at all, the Lagrangian Hessian is equal to the fitness function Hessian, one can then omit the `:::freefem sigma` and `:::freefem lambda` parameters :
+If the constraints functions are all affine, or if there are only simple bound constraints, or no constraint at all, the Lagrangian Hessian is equal to the fitness function Hessian, one can then omit the `:::freefem sigma` and `:::freefem lambda` parameters :

 ```freefem
 matrix hessianJBuffer;